Bowser speaks after DC confirms first coronavirus case

 WASHINGTON — D.C.
 Mayor Muriel Bowser announced Saturday evening that DC has confirmed its first significant "presumptive positive" coronavirus (COVID-19) cases in the District.

-According to Bowser, one resident with the virus is a DC resident in his late 50s and started experiencing symptoms back in late February.
+According to Bowser, the resident tested with the virus is a DC resident in his late 50s and started experiencing symptoms back in late February.
 She said he reported to a DC hospital on March 5, where he is currently being monitored and treated.

+Christ Church Georgetown spokesman Rob Volmer said that the resident was Rev. Timothy Cole, who tested positive for coronavirus on Saturday.
+According to Volmer, Cole attended three services last Sunday, which were attended by 550 people.

 Bowser also said that an additional person with COVID-19 in Maryland had recently visited family in the District and spent one night in DC.
 Officials said that he traveled from Nigeria to D.C., before going to Maryland, where symptoms presented and he reported to a hospital there.